-I am using this space to document my practices, research and development in art making.
-In this space, I explore and share my ideas, emotions, and motivations about making art in its various forms.
-This exploration reflects my emerging commitment to honouring the roles of art making and art viewing as creative processes for personal and community healing, wellbeing and fulfilment.
+In this space, I share some ideas about my practices, research and development in art making.
+I reflect upon my emerging commitment to honouring the roles of art making and art viewing as creative processes for personal and community healing, wellbeing and fulfilment.

 Art making is the new activism

-marks is the area where I am putting my scratchings, scribblings, shadings, daubings and splatters.
+marks is the area where I show my scratchings, scribblings, shadings, daubings and splatters.
 During 2015-2016, my main media were charcoal, graphite, white chalk and ink (black and sepia).
-I was surprised by how much I enjoyed working with these media as I've always seen myself as a "colour and paint" sort of a girl.
-Nowadays, I am intent on investigating the materiality and impacts of a diverse range of media, including water colour paints, oil and gel pastels, soft pastels, clay, and found objects.
-I'm also trying to develop my own 'visual language', I am influenced by Japanese art including calligraphy, and along with the works of Lee Ufan, Georgia Keeffe, and David Hockney.
+More recently, I am investigating the materiality and impacts of diverse media, including water colour paints, oil and gel pastels, soft pastels, clay, and found objects.
+In developing my own 'visual language', I am influenced by Japanese art including calligraphy, and along with the works of Lee Ufan, Georgia Keeffe, and David Hockney.